Handling SSR Hydration Mismatches in Dark Mode: Diagnostic & Resolution Blueprint

 1. Capture Pre-Hydration HTML: Open browser DevTools, navigate to the Network tab, and inspect the raw HTML response.
 Note the data-theme attribute and inline <style> blocks.

-2. Diff Against Hydrated DOM: Use the Elements panel to toggle the hydration state.
-Look for sudden attribute mutations on <html> or <body> immediately after script execution.
+2. Diff Against Hydrated DOM: Use the Elements panel to observe attribute mutations on <html> or <body> immediately after script execution.

 4. Trace CSS Variable Mutation Timing: Open the Performance tab, record a page load, and filter for Layout and Style Recalculation.
-If var(--bg-primary) or similar tokens mutate post-DOMContentLoaded, your fallback resolution is executing asynchronously.
+If tokens mutate post-DOMContentLoaded, your fallback resolution is executing asynchronously.

 5. Validate Fallback Chains: Ensure your SSR Hydration & Fallback Chains are configured for synchronous evaluation.
 Run isolated component tests to verify token inheritance paths under forced dark/light contexts.